Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 • Pen for filling in customs slips.

-The third item on this carry-on list, the headphone adapter, is something I never knew existed until fairly recently.
+The second item on this carry-on list, the headphone adapter, is something I never knew existed until fairly recently.

 But this tiny thing is so handy!
 Basically, it means you can use your own high-quality headphones to listen to the in-flight movies and music, rather than using the crappy disposable headphones provided.